-In the last few months, the daily lives of ordinary people have been turned upside down.
-NHS and key workers are dealing with unprecedented demand and risks to their own health through being on the front line.
+Over the last few months, the daily lives of ordinary people have been turned upside down.
+NHS and key workers have had to deal with unprecedented demand, and have risked their own health.
+Working from home has become normal for many employees.
+A large part of the workforce continues to be furloughed and this might be the case until the end of October.

-All of these things can take a toll on peoples’ mental health.
-This factsheet will help you understand how mental health has been impacted, and lay out some guiding principles to enable businesses to support their workforce.
+Employers must play a vital role in supporting the mental health of their workforce, by prioritising and promoting a positive wellbeing culture.
+This factsheet will help you understand how mental health has been impacted, and lay out some guiding principles to enable your business to support employees.

 What’s the latest information and insight?